phousphoure/AdequaApp/README.md

 Then you should just open a comand prompt and move to you folder. (using CD comand)

-Then you just have to run this command and you will be able to see the project:
+Then you just have to run those commands and you will be able to see the project:

+-"composer install"

+-"npm install react-router-dom"

+-"npm install"

+-"npm run dev"

-Php artisan serve
+-"php artisan serve"